arturpescador/energy-weather-database/README.md

 - `weather_api`: Scripts for fetching weather data from an external API.

-- `weather_news`: Scripts used to scrape and process weather news data.
+- `weather_news`: Scripts used to scrape and process weather news data ; And the Scripts to generate TF-IDF index and inverted index with pyspark and MapReduce.

+- `Merge_Dataset_NewAPI_and_WeatherNews`: Contains the scripts to generate `Event_WeatherData.csv` from ACIS Web Services API calls and `weather_data.csv`; Also contains inverted-index_table.csv and tfid_table.csv.

 - `weather_scraper`: Scripts employed for web scraping and extracting historical weather data.
 Initially designed for scraping www.wunderground.com, we altered our approach, and ultimately, these scripts were not utilized in the final solution.